mervyzr/astrea/README.md

 There are several files in this code for different purposes:

 - simulation.py: Employs the Riemann solver and runs the simulation
-- solvers.py: Functions for the reconstruction methods
+- solvers.py: Functions for the reconstruction methods and Riemann solvers
 - limiters.py: Implements flux/slope limiters to prevent spurious oscillations in the reconstructed states
+- timestepper.py: Implements the (higher-order) timesteps
 - functions.py: Generic functions that can be used throughout the code
 - tests.py: Hydrodynamics test configurations
 - plotting_functions.py: Functions for (live-)plotting